Heimrych/terraform_ec2/README.md

 ## /networking.tf

-In this file, all resources regarding networking setup are created, e.g. VPC, subnets, gateways, etc, along with key-pair to SSH into the instances.
+In this file, all resources regarding networking setup are created, e.g. VPC, subnets, gateways, etc, along with key-pair to SSH into the instances. **This key-pair should be created and kept safely, as it will allow its owners to enter into the instances.**

 ## /security_groups.tf